imagej/imagej.github.io/_pages/plugins/ezfig.md

 ![](/media/Image1.png "Image1.png")

-Press "File &gt; Export to ImageJ"
+Press {% include bc path="File | Export to ImageJ" %}

 ![](/media/Image2.png "Image2.png")

 The image is opened in ImageJ as an ImagePlus

 Nb : the figure can also be exported as an ImageJ stack (provided the figure itself contains stacks).
-To do so press "File &gt; Export to ImageJ Stack"
+To do so press {% include bc path="File | Export to ImageJ Stack" %}

 # 6) Selections